This post may contain affiliate links. Please read our disclosure policy.

 - Beef and Barley Soup

-If you try a recipe and you like it, please use our hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
-FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of our latest blog posts and recipes.
+FOLLOW me on FACEBOOK | INSTAGRAM | PINTEREST | for all of my latest blog posts and recipes.

-Creamy Chicken Enchilada Soup
+Creamy Chicken Enchilada Soup (Easy One-Pot Recipe)

 Ingredients

-- 1 Medium Onion diced
+- 1 Medium Onion, diced

-- 2 Celery Stalks sliced
+- 2 Celery Stalks, sliced

-- 1 Medium Carrot thinly sliced
+- 1 Medium Carrot, thinly sliced

-- 1 Large Red Bell Pepper diced
+- 1 Large Red Bell Pepper, diced

-- 2-3 Garlic Cloves chopped
+- 2-3 Garlic Cloves, chopped

-- 1½ Tsp Ground Cumin
+- 1½ teaspoon Ground Cumin

-- 1 Tbsp Chili Powder
+- 1 tablespoon Chili Powder

-- 1 Tsp Dried Oregano
+- 1 teaspoon Dried Oregano

 - ¼ Cup Tomato Paste